Enterprise-CMCS/macpro-quickstart-serverless/services/stream-functions/README.md

-# The stream-functions Service
+# stream-functions

 This service sends a notification email to the person who submitted the change and to a list of reviewers who can review the change (after the fact).
-The change is completed after it is submitted.
+The database change is completed immediately after the user submits a change.
 The changes that trigger a notification email are:

 - an item was inserted
 - an item was modified
 - an item was deleted

-The `serverless.com` reference docs for the `functions` section in serverless.yml:
+The reference docs for AWS resources referenced in serverless.yml are here:

 - [functions](https://www.serverless.com/framework/docs/providers/aws/guide/functions)